If bowel cancer has spread to the liver

 You may have surgery to remove cancer that has spread to your liver, depending on the number of tumours, their location and size.
 Your liver is able to re-grow, even after large parts are removed.

-You may have chemotherapy before liver surgery to shrink the cancer and make it easier to remove.
-You may also have chemotherapy after surgery if the cancer has spread to the lymph nodes or there is a high chance of it coming back.
+You may have chemotherapy before liver surgery to shrink the cancer and make it easier and safer to remove.

 A specialist liver surgeon will do the operation.
 Your healthcare team will refer you to a liver surgery centre, which may be at a different hospital.

 If your cancer comes back after surgery, you may be able to have another operation or one of the other treatments for advanced bowel cancer.